mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 end
 {% endhighlight %}

 The naive mark and sweep implementation is even simpler than reference counting in the respect that no write barrier is involved.
 When objects are allocated, if no memory is available, the GC is invoked.
 Starting from a set of objects (the *matter* in Bacon et al.'s formulation) known as the *roots*, the entire reachable heap is scanned, and objects which are referenced are *marked* as alive.
 The full heap is then scanned and objects which aren't marked are presumed dead, and collected.
-Here's Ruby pseudocode for a naive mark and sweep, again taken from Jones.
+Here's Ruby pseudocode for a naive mark and sweep, again translated from Jones.

 {% highlight ruby %}
 # The program interface to the heap